SmarterApp/RDW_Documentation/docs/Runbook.ArchiveTenant.md

 Restoring content includes:

-* Querying an archived snapshot of a database for information
+* Restoring a snapshot
-* Merging that information into the current database as needed
+* Querying the restored snapshot of a database for information

 Archiving and restoring content may be done in one of two ways: